harshil21/TGDates/README.md

 TGDates uses the [air-datepicker](https://github.com/t1m0n/air-datepicker) library to provide a simple and easy to use date and time picker.
 It is also extensible, so you can add your own custom date and time formats.
 TGDates provides an API so you can use most of the features of the air-datepicker library completely and easily from the Telegram bot.

+- No install needed! 🚀
+- Applies user's color schemes automatically ✨
+- Use any programming language or library to use this API 🎉

 ## Usage and API

+This API is meant for developers who want a quick and easy way to get a date and time picker in their Telegram bot.
+It can only be used within the `web_app` parameter of [`KeyboardButton`](https://core.telegram.org/bots/webapps#keyboard-button-mini-apps).

 ### **Endpoint**: `https://tgdates.hoppingturtles.repl.co`

+Paste that URL inside a [`WebAppInfo`](https://core.telegram.org/bots/api#webappinfo) object and pass it to the `web_app` parameter of [`KeyboardButton`](https://core.telegram.org/bots/api#keyboardbutton).

+#### Required parameters:

+- None.

+By default, the datepicker is shown, in English.
+Users can only select one date.

 #### Optional parameters:
-- `options`: A JSON [url encoded](https://docs.python.org/3/library/urllib.parse.html#url-quoting) object that will be passed to the air-datepicker constructor.
+- `options`: A JSON [url encoded](https://en.wikipedia.org/wiki/Percent-encoding) object that will be passed to the air-datepicker constructor.
 You can find the list of options [here](https://air-datepicker.com/docs).

-An example use is shown in [Example use](#example-use).
+A code snippet using this is shown in [Example use](#example-use).

 #### Response:
 - List[date string]: Returns a list of date strings in the format `YYYY-MM-DDTHH:MM:SS.[microseconds]Z`.
 The time returned is in UTC.

-In python, you can convert this to a datetime object using `datetime.strptime("%Y-%m-%dT%H:%M:%S.%fZ")`.
+In Python, you can convert this to a datetime object using: `datetime.strptime("%Y-%m-%dT%H:%M:%S.%fZ")`.

+#### Errors:

+- If something went wrong initializing the datepicker, the error will be shown on the screen as an alert.

 ### Example use